KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.md

 | -- | -- | -- | -- | -- |
 | check | check | check | check | check |

 Today, Komodo developers took what they learned from version 1.0 and rewrote the code from the ground up to enhance essentially all aspects of the user experience.
-This is the Komodo DEX 2.0 software.
+This is the AtomicDEX 2.0 software.
 Komodo is also partnered with Ideas By Nature, a UX/UI design and development firm, to create a well designed atomic-swap trading experience.

 Recently, yet again Komodo forged into new territory with atomic swaps.
 In February of 2019, the Komodo team performed the first mobile-based atomic swap.
 The mobile version of our atomic-swap DEX software is available for Android and iOS devices, and the software interfaces seamlessly with our desktop software.

 While the code behind Komodo's technology is complex, the good news is, the code takes care of itself.
 A developer and entrepreneur building on Komodo can simply fire up the software and access its functionalities through the API.

-## Komodo's DEX Software is an Industry-Wide Invitation
+## AtomicDEX Software is an Industry-Wide Invitation

-Komodo DEX software is open source, meaning that we do not keep the software's source code private.
+AtomicDEX software is open source, meaning that we do not keep the software's source code private.
 Also, the Komodo team is creating a network that is open to other financially motivated businesses and organizations seeking profit in the cryptocurrency-exchange industry.

 Many opportunities are available for cryptocurrency-exchange entrepreneurs to build their own audiences and businesses using Komodo software.
 Entrepreneurs can create their own market places on the main Komodo network for trading, or they can create their own private and public networks.
 Developers can use Komodo's back-end software API to feature atomic-swap DEX functionality in their existing or upcoming software innovations, including mobile software.
 Enterprise and other large-scale companies can reach out to Komodo for integration with Komodo technology, or even for consulting services.